Make your house a home away from home

 Who can become a host family?

-Host Families NZ welcomes any form of families who is responsible and able to provide a caring home environment to students and visitors.
+Host Families NZ welcomes any form of family who is responsible and able to provide a caring home environment to students and visitors.

 There is no typical host family and each family at HFNZ is different and unique.
 Some families are single individuals, some are couples with young children or teenagers, whereas some families are couples with no children currently living at home.

-If you are willing to provide a home away from home for students/visitors staying in New Zealand, apply now!
+If you are willing to provide a home away from home for students/visitors staying in New Zealand, and able to comply with the rules set up below, apply now!

 How long does it takes to get my application approved?